sanman1k98/sanman1k98/README.md

 # Hello there!

-My name is Sandeep and I like to make computers do cool stuff.
+My name is Sandeep and I like to code.

-I do all my projects locally and never push it here cause I'm insecure about my code.

-I'm gonna try to be more active here.
+I'm gonna try to be more active here, so stay tuned...